dxw/playbook/src/staff-handbook/claiming-expenses.md

 them together as a claim.
 If you don't have receipts, you'll need to talk to the People team.

-### What each receipt needs
+### The details needed from each receipt

-Each receipt requires the following details:
+You'll need the following details from each receipt to fill in your expenses claim:

 - **Receipt from**: The full company name of the seller
 - **Date**: The date on the receipt (i.e., the date the expense was incurred, not